jserrao/commando/commands.md

 04.    brew link --overwrite your-package-here (forces symlink creation)
 05.    brew prune (removes dead symlinks)
 06.    brew [whatever] --dry-run (tells you whats going to happen before you do it)
+07.    brew install your-package-here (installs whatever you want via homebrew, be careful when you install node via homebrew - leave npm out of the install and [follow these instructions] (https://gist.github.com/DanHerbert/9520689))

 ## Transferring things (SFTP, SCP, rsync)